Kaiser784/Offsec-Proving-Grounds/Wpwn/README.md

 ![](images/vuln.png)

-From the looksof it we can send any command so I thought of sending a python reverse shell.
+From the looks of it we can send any command so I thought of sending a python reverse shell.

 You can find reverse-shells at [PayloadsAllThings](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)